tailflail/minimax-ai/README.md

 for analysing and ranking possible outcomes based on given initial conditions.
 Additional optimisation is included using alpha-beta pruning, which decreases the depth of the search by discarding outcomes that are unfavourable for the computer.
 Here it is demonstrated using a standard 3x3 grid variant of Tic Tac Toe.

 The project is coded in [TypeScript](https://www.typescriptlang.org/) and styled using [Tailwind CSS](https://tailwindcss.com/).
+Unit testing for the game logic is written with [Jest](https://kulshekhar.github.io/ts-jest/).
 These dependencies are managed using the [npm](https://www.npmjs.com/) package manager.

 ## How to Run